 ADVENTURE IN BALTIMORE runs 89 minutes.
-It was directed by Richard Wallace.
-Wallace's credits include THE YOUNG IN HEART (1938), A NIGHT TO REMEMBER (1943), and BECAUSE OF HIM (1946).
+It was directed by Richard Wallace and photographed by Robert De Grasse.

 The supporting cast includes Josephine Hutchinson, Charles Kemper, Albert Sharpe, Carol Brannan, Johnny Sands, Patti Brady, and Gregory Marshall.